forax/cplisp/README.md

 A Lisp that is able to compile part of itself into the constant pool of a Java .class

-It uses the new constant dynamic (condy) constant pool constant, so if you want to run a .class, you need to get an early access build of jdk 11, you can download it at http://jdk.java.net/11/
+It uses the new constant dynamic (condy) constant pool constant, so if you want to run a .class, you need either to get an early access build of jdk 11, you can download it at http://jdk.java.net/11/ or you can use pro (see below) that embeds its own jdk.

 # how to build it
 I use pro to build the project, Maven can be used to download and run pro, so